I’m kicking off this powder room renovation with the first DIY project – a modern shiplap wall treatment.

 - Primer

-- White Semi-Gloss Paint
+- Paint (We Used White Semi-Gloss Trim Paint)

 - Table Saw